Business Rates

 Our team's expertise in the domain enables us to devise the most appropriate strategy to minimise your liabilities.
 Staying abreast with existing and changing legislation also helps us identify areas that can benefit our clients while remaining compliant.

-The multipliers
+The Multipliers

 Two multipliers are involved in calculating business rates: the small business multiplier and the standard multiplier.
 The multipliers apply to the whole of England with some exemptions and are set each financial year by the legislation.
 There are also additions to your multiplier if your property is located within Greater London and the City of London.

-Changes in the multipliers account for changes in the Consumer Price Index for the September before the billing year.
+Changes in the multipliers account for changes in the Consumer Price Index (CPI) for the September before the billing year.

 Local authorities offer various business rate reliefs, such as small business rate relief, charitable relief, hardship relief, transitional relief, rural rate relief, empty property relief, and retail, hospitality, and leisure relief.